 - Finally, add the Kbear10 ear tips.
 Use the size that allows the best insertion for your ears.

 That’s it.
 You’re done with the modifications.
 It’s time to now enjoy the improvements the modifications bring.

 Well, Let’s first state the obvious improvements.
 They are-

 - Tanya Filter in place of Hex + Soft Moondrop Filters: You’ll first notice the clear improvement in the refined treble and the solved shout.
-That is because the Tanya filter does a better job at controlling the shout.
+That is because the Tanya filter does a better job of controlling the shout.

 - Kbear10 Ear tips in place of the TRN Red-Gray: The Tanya filter dulls the pitch of the treble to refine it.
-As a result the TRN Red-Gray is not enough for it anymore.
+As a result, the TRN Red-Gray is not enough for it anymore.
 The Kbear10 ear tips overcome this shortcoming rather easily.

 Now, the other expected results are-